 Hampton Court House at a glance

 Georgian mansion on Hampton Court Road, sat between Hampton Court Palace and Bushy Park on the Surrey edge of London.
 The house is an active independent school during the week and an exclusive-use wedding venue at weekends, with around eight acres of grounds running down to a heart-shaped lake and shell grotto.
 Civil ceremonies happen in the Grand Hall under marble fireplaces and chandeliers, the wedding breakfast in the Victorian Picture Gallery under ten-metre ceilings, and the evening reception in the Conservatory with its patio garden opening straight out.
 Capacity is up to 150 seated and around 200 standing across the house, with a marquee site available on the lawn for larger numbers.
 Address is Hampton Court Road, East Molesey, KT8 9BS.
+London is a travel run for us as a South Wales band - we come for the day with our own kit, IEM rack and engineer.

 Setting up at Hampton Court House